 This research was performed in collaboration with ICREA Professors at ICFO Maciej Lewenstein and Javier García de Abajo and former ICFO researchers Jose Martinez, Michael Hemmer, Michael Pullen, and Benjamin Wolter, together with researchers from the University of Warsaw, Kansas State University, Friedrich-Schiller University Jena and the Abbe Center of Photonics, the Max-Planck-Institute für Kernphysik in Heidelberg, and Physikalisch-Technische Bundesanstalt in Braunschweig.

-The research team observed this phenomenon by using laser-induced electron diffraction, a molecular-scale electron microscope that enables researchers to have a glimpse of the molecular world to take clean snapshots of the geometry of the molecule with combined sub-atomic picometre (or pm, where 1 pm = 10
+The research team observed this phenomenon by using laser-induced electron diffraction, a molecular-scale electron microscope that enables researchers to have a glimpse of the molecular world to take clean snapshots of the geometry of the molecule with combined sub-atomic picometre (or pm, where 1 pm = 10−12 m) and attosecond (or as, where 1 as = 10−18 seconds) spatiotemporal resolution.

 At present, for the first time, the researchers could directly image this effect in their experiment, capturing snapshots in real time and observing the molecule stretch symmetrically and bend in a linear-to-bent structural transition within a time span of ~85 fs (8 laser cycles).